mwarning/testmesh/src/ratelimit-0/README.md

 # Ratelimit 0

-Main idea: Hard limit amount of broadcast traffic.
+Main idea: Limit amount of broadcast traffic

 Packets:
 - Route Request (RREQ)
 - Route Response (RREP)
 - Data Packet (DATA)

+Nodes:
 - reactive
+- intermediate nodes do _not_ send route replies
 - only broadcast packets are for Route Request
 - only send/forward broadcasts as
   - maximum of x percent of the total traffic rate